 Professional Education Courses (Music Education and Physical Education majors must refer to the department section of the catalog for admission to Teacher Education Program and degree requirements.)
-The program outlined below has been designed to provide the preparation of Bachelor of Science in Education students and to meet the requirements for Missouri state teacher certification.
-Note: A grade of “C” or better in each course is required for state certification.
+The program outlined below has been designed to prepare teachers and to meet the requirements for Missouri state teacher certification.
+Note: A grade of “C” or higher is required in each course.

-Required Core (24-31 hours):
+Required Core (25-35 hours):

+Teaching Methods Course (3-4).
+Courses are specified within the Professional Education section of the major requirements.
 Note: A teaching methods course is required for each area of certification.